Meet the Pack

 gamprs of heritage hallow

-Often times people are surprised that we started a farm.
-After all, we did not come from a farming family or community, and are, for all intensive purposes, quite “city people”.
+Often people are surprised that we started a farm.
+After all, we did not come from a farming family or community and are, for all intents and purposes, quite “city people.”
 So why start a farm?

 It comes down to our core beliefs.

 1) Invest in the United States of America’s economy.
-Common media headlines often boast promises of increasing manufacturing in the U.S.A.
-What better way to start producing something than our own food.
-Local production of food, and all goods, is key to the stability of the economy across the nation.
-10 states produce over 50% of all the U.S.A.’s foods.
+Familiar media headlines often boast promises of increasing manufacturing in the U.S.A.
+What better way to start producing something than our food.
+Local production of food, and all goods, is key to the economy's stability across the nation.
+Ten states produce over 50% of all the U.S.A.’s foods.
 The pandemic has shown us that we need to be able to support ourselves on a local level.

 2) Let’s change the world.
 I mean our food.
-Or maybe both? .
-Studies consistently show that common American foods (many of which are banned in European or other countries, but are consistently approved for consumption by the USDA), and even our water, are littered with increased levels of harmful chemicals and have less nutrition when compared to heritage type foods.
+Or maybe both?
+Studies consistently show that common American foods (many of which are banned in European or other countries but are always approved for consumption by the USDA), and even our water, are littered with increased levels of harmful chemicals and have less nutrition when compared to heritage-type foods.
 So what do we do?
-We focus on species of foods that thrive in our local environment, are a sustainable solutions to food production (create more food with less input), and has a negative carbon impact.
-As an additional bonus, since these species are better suited for the environment they are produced in, they require less chemical treatment and have additional nutrition and health benefits.
-Plus, it’s fun to not eat the same few assorted foods you always see at the big box food stores.
+We focus on species of foods that thrive in our local environment, are a sustainable solutions to food production (create more food with less input), and have a negative carbon impact.
+As an additional bonus, since these species are better suited for the environment they are produced in, they require less chemical treatment and have extra nutrition and health benefits.
+Plus, it’s fun not to eat the same few assorted foods you always see at the big box food stores.

 *Click the photos below to open each gallery

 Join our Approved Breeder Program for your free farm listing